Iuliana-Ionita-Laza/BIGKnock/README.md

 The current version is 0.1 (February 21, 2022).

 ## Usage
 Please see the BIGKnock <a href="https://github.com/Iuliana-Ionita-Laza/BIGKnock/blob/master/BIGKnock_0.1.pdf"> **user manual** </a> for detailed usage of BIGKnock package.

-Please see the <a href="https://htmlpreview.github.io/?https://github.com/Iuliana-Ionita-Laza/BIGKnock/blob/master/BIGKnock_vignette.html">**tutorial**</a> of using the BIGKnock package.
+We implement [SAIGE/SAIGE-Gene](https://github.com/weizhouUMICH/SAIGE) package for Step 1: Construct the sparse GRM and Step 2: Fit the null GLMMs.
+Please see the <a href="https://htmlpreview.github.io/?https://github.com/Iuliana-Ionita-Laza/BIGKnock/blob/master/BIGKnock_vignette.html">**tutorial**</a> for more details.

 ## Contact
 If you have any questions about BIGKnock please contact